 - Placenta Previa (Low Lying Placenta): This occurs or maybe is discovered often during the last few months of gestation when the placenta covers part or almost the entire cervix.
 This is common in pregnancies that occur after the age of 35 years.
 Mothers may experience bleeding and pain, such mothers are usually advised to take complete bed rest.

 Can You Prevent Menopausal Pregnancy?

-During the peri-menopausal phase, the ovaries produce and release the last few mature eggs for fertilization, the presence of a sperm completes the fertilization and formation of an embryo, inducing pregnancy.
+During the peri-menopausal phase, the ovaries produce and release the last few mature eggs for fertilisation.
+The presence of a sperm completes the fertilisation and formation of an embryo, inducing pregnancy.
 The complete absence of menses for a period of one-year marks menopause.
-Once menopause has been attained, the level of female hormones especially oestrogen and progesterone are unfavourably low for a woman to conceive, hence making pregnancy almost impossible.
+Once menopause has been attained, the level of female hormones, especially oestrogen and progesterone are unfavourably low for a woman to conceive, hence making pregnancy almost impossible.

 2. Is it pregnancy or menopause?
 How do you know the difference?

 The absence of menses for a couple of months is quite normal in the peri-menopausal phase.
 However, this can often be confused with a late or induced pregnancy.
 One of the earliest things to be done is to get a urine pregnancy test performed in the absence of menses to rule out a pregnancy.
 Also, normal and physiological signs and symptoms of pregnancy like swollen extremities, nausea and emesis, increase in the abdominal girth, striae over the abdomen, which would be absent in the case of menopause, thus helping differentiate a pregnancy from menopause.